josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 ## Funding/Operating Model Mismatch and Rising Costs {#funding}

+The IETF is facing a changing financial landscape, and is ill-equipped to set itself up for the future.

 Meeting fees are currently an important source of revenue, but the emergence of more viable remote participation tools and other factors are likely responsible for declining in-person meeting attendance